2011–12 Australian region cyclone season: Other systems

 On 26 December, TCWC Perth reported that a tropical low had developed near the Western boundary of the region, located over in moderate vertical wind shear.
 The tropical low slowly moved in a westward direction and the JTWC issued a TCFA; although TCWC Perth issued its final advisory on the tropical low on 28 December.
 On 5 January, TCWC Darwin had spotted a weak tropical low, formed from the monsoon trough over to the north of Timor, however this was the only known advisory for that system.
 Two tropical lows also developed during January, but those storms remained extremely weak.
 On 3 March, TCWC Brisbane had reported a slow-moving low over in the central Coral Sea.
 The low lingered for a few days and on 6 March, the JTWC upgraded it to a medium chance of becoming a tropical cyclone, and was reported that the low was having some subtropical characteristics.
 TCWC Brisbane made its final advisory on the low on 7 March, as it became a remnant low.

 Storm names

 During the season a total of 7 tropical cyclones received a name from BoM, either by TCWC Perth, Darwin, or Brisbane, when the system was judged to have 10-minute sustained windspeeds of 65 km/h.
 There has only been one list that the Bureau of Meteorology have assigned names to tropical cyclones since the 2008–09 season.
 Tropical cyclones named by the TCWC Jakarta and Port Moresby are rare, with the last named cyclones occurring during 2010 and 2007, respectively.

+Retirement

+The Bureau of Meteorology retired the names Heidi, Jasmine and Lua, replacing them with Hayley, Jenna and Luana respectively.